First Responder Addiction and Connection to Treatment (FR-ACT)

 Substance use disorder is a chronic disease that affects individuals and families all over the world and is highly stigmatized.
 According to research, this stigma negatively affects clinical judgements, quality of care, and treatment outcomes.
 Additionally, stigma and shame are primary barriers for individuals looking for substance use disorder treatment, often discouraging them from seeking and participating in recommendations from a healthcare provider or addiction professional.

-Warm handoffs for opioid overdose survivors serve as a seamless transition from emergency medical care to a health entity that can connect and refer them to the appropriate specialty substance use disorder treatment.
+Linkages to treatment (or warm handoffs) for opioid overdose survivors serve as a seamless transition from emergency medical care to a health entity that can connect and refer them to the appropriate specialty substance use disorder treatment.
+A warm handoff is a way to link overdose survivors to treatment.
 A warm handoff is conducted in-person, wherever possible, to break down barriers in communication and ensure important stakeholders are working together in their communities to effectively battle the opioid epidemic.

 A primary goal of FR-ACT is to provide first responders with the skills and resources to connect individuals to treatment and conduct a warm handoff to a local provider or their local Single County Authority (SCA).
 SCAs plan, coordinate, manage and implement the delivery of drug and alcohol prevention, intervention and treatment services at the local level.
 For first responders to effectively manage and provide warm handoffs, they must connect and be aware of local resources.